kohei-us/ixion/CONTRIBUTING.md

 relevant dll files are in your PATH.

-## Clone spdlog and mdds
+## Clone mdds

-As ixion uses [spdlog](https://github.com/gabime/spdlog) as its logging facility, you need to clone its repository before building ixion.
+you need to clone [mdds](https://gitlab.com/mdds/mdds).
+As mdds is a header-only library, you don't need to go through any build process for these libraries.

-Likewise, you also need to clone [mdds](https://gitlab.com/mdds/mdds).
-As both mdds and spdlog are header-only libraries, you don't need to go through any build process for these libraries.
 Just make note of their respective header directory locations.

 ## Using CMake to build ixion